-The city may have had a tumultuous past with a civil war which lasted from 1975 to 1990, but today it’s a hip metropolis and the Middle Eastern centre for banking and tourism.
+The city may have had a tumultuous past with a civil war that lasted from 1975 to 1990, but today it’s a hip metropolis and the Middle Eastern centre for banking and tourism.

-With seafront promenades, green neighbourhoods, ancient ruins and cobbled streets with vendors selling handicrafts, clothing and food, this is a city which will captivate from the moment you set foot in it.
+With seafront promenades, green neighbourhoods, ancient ruins and cobbled streets with vendors selling handicrafts, clothing and food, this is a city that will captivate from the moment you set foot in it.

 Top 14 Things To Do In Beirut

 - Top 14 Things To Do In Beirut